Friday, January 16, 2026

 "Winter reminds us that everyone and everything needs some quiet time," says Katrina Mayer.
 We agree.
 Winter air freshens everything.

-On the weekend, have friends over for potluck.
-Make casseroles.
-Or bring finger food for party snacks.
-Deviled eggs, veggies and dip, prosciutto, cheese and pita bread, pickles and olives, a festive cake. . . .
-I love that kind of party; and as the poster says, "savor it."
+On the weekend, we could have friends over for potluck, casseroles or finger food: deviled eggs, veggies and dip, prosciutto, cheese and pita bread, pickles and olives, a festive cake. . . .
+I love that kind of party; and as the poster says, we should "savor it."

 Or a steamy shower followed by fluffy towels or robe and soft pajamas.
 Children love this too, a supervised bath by candlelight (not too much splashing!), then lifted out and wrapped up.
-Make a nest of pillows on the bed for the clean, happy little one.
-Maybe an early night for all.
+We did that for years, made a nest of pillows on the bed for the clean, happy little one.
+Then an early night for all.

 Next day, have a friend for morning or afternoon tea or coffee.
 Or meet at a cafe.